Nova Scotia in the American Revolution: Naval defence

-In terms of naval force, along with issuing letters of marque for different privateering vessels, in 1776 the Government also retained the armed schooner Loyal Nova Scotian (8 guns, 28 men).
-On Nov.
-26, 1776, under the command of John Alexander, the Loyal Nova Scotian re-captured the privateer Friendship.
+In terms of naval force, along with issuing letters of marque for different privateering vessels, in 1776 the government also retained the armed schooner Loyal Nova Scotian (8 guns, 28 men).
+On November 26, 1776, under the command of John Alexander, the Loyal Nova Scotian re-captured the privateer Friendship.
 In 1778, the vessel was ordered to Lunenburg and then retired.
 By 1779, Nova Scotia's naval defence had four vessels: a frigate (32 guns), sloop of war (18 guns), armed schooner (14 guns) and another armed schooner (10 guns).
 These ships were named Revenge (18 guns, 50 men, Captain Jones Fawson; Captain James Gandy), Buckram (8 guns, 20 men, Captain Archibald Allardice) and the armed schooner Insulter (Captain John Sheppard), all acting under government orders.
 There were numerous other privateers supported by local villages: Enterprise (Liverpool), Hero (100 men, 16 guns, Captain Bailey, Chester), Arbuthnot, The David, Mowatt, Lady Hammond, The Fly, Sir George Hammond, Lancaster, Dreadnought (Captain Dean of Liverpool), The Success, The Lively, the sloop Howe, and the ship Jack.

-In 1778, Nova Scotians ships had taken at least 48 prizes and four recaptures.
+In 1778, Nova Scotian ships had taken at least 48 prizes and four recaptures.
 Between 1779 and 1781, they captured 42.